orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

 A use case for this is to submit the URL to a local confirmation page.
 The page can then link to the URL provided, and the user can download the TIFF file.

-*NOTE: When the TIFF must be sent to a remote service, it is better to send the TIFF binary directly using `tiff`.*
+*NOTE: When the TIFF must be sent to a remote service, send the TIFF binary directly with `content = "tiff"` .*

 ## Sending form metadata